 Marcel Hirscher achieved an unprecedented eight consecutive overall victories in the Alpine World Cup up until the 2018-19 season, before retiring at the end of that year.
 Starting in the 2024-25 season, he changed his nationality from Austria to his mother's home country, the Netherlands, and decided to return to the sport after a six-season absence.
 However, reports emerged that he had struggled with adjusting his training gear since the summer, and some criticized his return to the World Cup as a way to promote his own ski brand, VAN DEER RedBull Sports

-As a wildcard, Hirscher entered the opening round, skiing immediately after the seeded athletes ranked within the top 30.
-However, he actually started in 34th place, behind three other athletes with over 500 World Cup points.
-Due to the high temperature, the icy course was slightly dug up, but not particularly difficult.
+Having earned a wildcard entry and the right to ski immediately after the top 30 seeded players in the opening round, Hirscher actually started 34th, behind three other skiers with over 500 World Cup points.
+Due to the high temperature, the ice-covered course was slightly rutted, but not too difficult to ski.

-Indeed, Hirscher's return may have primarily been about promoting his brand.
-Whatever the reason, his skiing and results, which showed no sign of a significant gap, surprised tournament officials, all the competing athletes, and ski fans around the world, and it goes without saying that he was able to make the best possible brand appeal.
+Indeed, Hirscher's return may have been primarily for the purpose of promoting his own brand.
+Whatever the reason, his performance and results, which showed no signs of a long break from skiing, surprised the tournament organizers, all the participating athletes, and ski fans around the world, and it goes without saying that it provided the best possible brand appeal.

-A photo of Hirscher with a big smile on his face that he posted on his Instagram made a big impression.
+A photo of Hirscher with a big smile that he posted on his Instagram has been striking.

-next race is the opening slalom race in Levi (Finland), and Hirscher is currently training hard for this race.
+next race is the slalom opening race in Levi, Finland.
+Hirscher is also training hard for this race.

 ▼Posted by the player himself while training in Sölden in preparation for the opening match